 “Everyone is capable of understanding evolution.
 There is no reason to dilute or confuse it.
 Evolution is the greatest thing in science.”

 As a Darwinist, he does not want evolution questioned at all.
-This view should be a warning to all parents that secular institutions (and sadly many Christian institutions) teach the religion of evolution, millions of years, or both as fact, as happens in most of the public school system.
+This view should be a warning to all parents that secular institutions (and sadly many Christian institutions) teach the religion of evolution and/or millions of years as fact, as happens in most of the public school system.
 Yes, the secularists are out to get your kids!

 Thanks for stopping by and thanks for praying,